se4ai/se4ai.github.io/index.md

 controlling
 what goals are not satisfied by that model.

-## 12 Rules for SE in the age of AI
+## Rules for  Ethical SE in the age of AI

 Once upon a time (in 2000),
 Joel Spolsky offer a dozen tests to rate